nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Instructions for Manual Testing**

-Given below are instructions to test the app manually.
+Presented below are a series of instructions, organized in Context-Action-Result (CAR) format, that can be followed to perform manual testing of the application.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** These instructions only provide a starting point for testers to work on;